dgerosa/skywalker/README.md

 #### Things I like in Python

-`skywalker` is a Python module which contains some of the things I like in python.
-I was tired of copying the same snippets over and over, so I put them in a module to be imported from everywhere. `skywalker` is compatible with both python 2 and 3, and deals with all sort of things like plotting, timing, checkpointing, etc. etc.
+`skywalker` is a Python module that contains some of the things I like in Python.
+I was tired of copying the same snippets over and over, so I put them in a module to be imported from everywhere. `skywalker` deals with all sort of things like plotting, timing, checkpointing, etc. etc.

 ## Installation